Miami Marlins at Philadelphia Phillies

 BOTTOM LINE

-The Phillies are 35-39 against opponents from the NL East.
-The Philadelphia offense has compiled a .244 batting average as a team this season, Jean Segura leads the team with a mark of .280.
+The Phillies are 36-39 against the rest of their division.
+Philadelphia’s lineup has 213 home runs this season, Bryce Harper leads the club with 35 homers.

-The Marlins have gone 23-51 against division opponents.
-Miami has slugged .373, last in the majors.
-Garrett Cooper leads the club with a .446 slugging percentage, including 32 extra-base hits and 15 home runs.
-The Phillies won the last meeting 5-4.
-Ranger Suarez earned his sixth victory and Bryce Harper went 2-for-6 with a double, a triple and two RBIs for Philadelphia.
-Adam Conley took his 11th loss for Miami.
+The Marlins are 23-52 in division matchups.
+Miami’s team on-base percentage of .297 is last in the National League.
+Garrett Cooper leads the club with an OBP of .344.
+The Phillies won the last meeting 9-3.
+Zach Eflin earned his 10th victory and Harper went 1-for-4 with a home run and three RBIs for Philadelphia.
+Caleb Smith registered his 11th loss for Miami.

 TOP PERFORMERS

-Harper leads the Phillies with 71 extra base hits and is slugging .507.
-Andrew Knapp is 7-for-23 with five doubles, a home run and three RBIs over the last 10 games for Philadelphia.
+Harper leads the Phillies with 114 RBIs and is batting .259.
+Brad Miller is 9-for-28 with a double, five home runs and seven RBIs over the last 10 games for Philadelphia.

-Starlin Castro leads the Marlins with 84 RBIs and is batting .268.
-Jorge Alfaro is 6-for-26 with three home runs and nine RBIs over the last 10 games for Miami.
+Starlin Castro leads the Marlins with 56 extra base hits and is batting .268.
+Austin Dean is 10-for-38 with four doubles, three home runs and six RBIs over the last 10 games for Miami.

 LAST 10 GAMES